Our Sustainable 3D Printing Centre

 It ties in really well with who we are (our corporate values) and our focus in promoting Science, Technology, Engineering, Arts & Mathematics (STEAM), teaching the skills to prepare a new generation for the future.
 3D printing can be used for all sorts of things, such as in Aerospace, Art, Designing a Prototype, Engineering, Hobbies, Home, Product Design, Primary, Secondary Education and so much more.

 Plastics have outgrown most man-made materials and have long been under environmental scrutiny.
 Around 8300 million metric tons (Mt) as of plastics have been produced to date.
 As of 2015, approximately 6300 Mt of plastic waste had been generated, if current production and waste management trends continue, roughly 12,000 Mt of plastic waste will be in landfills or in the natural environment by 2050.

 We want to create products that are sustainable by re-using discarded plastics, and by using biodegradable material, which reduces the footprint with travel, shipping and packaging, cutting down on unnecessary waste.
 We are using free and opensource equipment and software wherever possible, to bring down the costs and make it affordable for anyone wanting to get into 3D Printing.

-Contact us and register below to receive information about our 3D Printing Workshops and Services.
+Contact us below to receive information about our 3D Printing Workshops and Services.
 Like us on facebook.com/G2GCommunitiesCIC and join us in our 3D Printing Facebook Group – facebook.com/groups/G2G3DPrinting for all the latest news & information.

 Latest News from Our 3D Printing Blog